IS claims responsibility for Bangladesh explosion

-DHAKA, Bangladesh (AP) — A global monitoring group says the Islamic State group has claimed responsibility for an explosion targeting a police van in Bangladesh’s capital.
+DHAKA, Bangladesh (AP) — A global monitoring group said the Islamic State group has claimed responsibility for an explosion targeting a police van in Bangladesh’s capital, but police said Monday they were not sure who was behind it.

-Police said Sunday night’s explosion in Dhaka’s Malibagh area left three people injured, including a police officer, but they were not sure who was behind the blasts.
+Police said Sunday night’s explosion in Dhaka’s Malibagh area left three people injured, including a police officer.
+After the explosion, the van caught fire.

-U.S.-based SITE Intelligence said in a Twitter post that IS was behind it.
+U.S.-based SITE Intelligence said in a Twitter post that IS was behind the explosion.

 Dhaka Police Commissioner Asaduzzman Mia said Monday that the bomb had been planted in the van.
 He said it was more powerful than an explosion in April in Dhaka that was also claimed by IS.

-Two of the injured were being treated in a hospital following Sunday’s blast.
+Mia visited two of the injured who were being treated in a hospital following Sunday’s blast.
+Various police investigating agencies visited the explosion site and collected samples as part of their investigation.

 Bangladesh has a history of attacks by Islamist radical groups.